 ---|---|---|

-Standard due dates: January 5, April 5, and September 5 Award Budget: Ranges from $150,000 to $320,000 for Phase I, and $1 million to $2.5 million for Phase II |
+2024 NIH SBIR/STTR Omnibus Solicitation | Standard due dates: January 5, April 5, and September 5 Award Budget: Normally may not exceed $306,872 for Phase I, and $2,045,816 for Phase II, unless proposal fall under one of the approved topics (budget waiver topics) | |

-Standard due dates: January 5, April 5, and September 5 Award Budget: Ranges from $150,000 to $320,000 for Phase I, and $1 million to $2.5 million for Phase II |
+2024 NIH SBIR/STTR Omnibus Solicitation | Standard due dates: January 5, April 5, and September 5 Award Budget: Normally may not exceed $306,872 for Phase I, and $2,045,816 for Phase II, unless proposal fall under one of the approved topics (budget waiver topics) |

 Although NIDA considers a range of innovative technologies targeting substance use disorders, specific topic of interest for the NIDA SBIR/STTR programs include the following:

-- Biomarker development for SUDs
+- Biomarker Development for SUDs

-- SUD drug discovery and development
+- SUD Drug Discovery and Development

-- FDA-regulated medical therapeutic and diagnostic devices for SUD
+- FDA-regulated Medical Therapeutic and Diagnostic Devices for SUD

-- Digital Health Technologies to Address the Social Determinants of Health in context of SUDs
+- Digital Health Technologies to Address the Social Determinants of Health in context of

 NIDA Targeted SBIR and STTR Funding Opportunities